tasmota/docs/docs/Self-signed-Mosquitto.md

 ./gen-tlskeys $TAS
 ```

-Running the shell script will output two commands to set device private and public keys.
-Run the script once for each device, and follow instructions in the console output.
-Set the `TAS` variable to the name of the device in question, then execute these commands.

-The `TLSKey1` command contains the device's private key in plain text (unencrypted) format.
+The `TLSKey1` command contains the device's private key in plain text (unencrypted) format, so don't keep it around any longer than necessary.
-Treat this with care.
-After loading it into flash in the Tasmota device, it would be a good idea to clear the terminal window.

 #### 6.3 Access your device's web console and configure the keys.